Information for Advisors – Thomas R. Pickering Graduate Fellowship Program

 The Pickering Foreign Affairs Program does not require an institutional recommendation for applicants.
 However, we depend on our university advisors, faculty, and staff, as well as individuals associated with different organizations throughout the country, to share information about the opportunities with students and alumni.
 To support these activities, we encourage you to do the following:

-- Review our available resources, including a one-page flyer and an informational presentation.
+- Review our available resources, including a one-page flyer, an informational presentation, and our fellow directory.

 - Follow us on social media (Twitter).

 - Share information on the Pickering Fellowship with faculty, staff, affinity groups who work with under-represented groups, education abroad programs, student groups, participants in programs such as the Gilman Scholarship or the Critical Language Scholarship, and students considering applying for the Fulbright or other international programs.